-Using present value calculations, the test estimates the maximum amount of Variable Rate Debt that, if Outstanding, could be refunded by Senior Bonds while maintaining a Debt Service Coverage Ratio of 2.0.
+The test uses present value calculations to estimate the maximum amount of Variable Rate Debt that, if Outstanding, could be refunded by Senior Bonds while maintaining a Debt Service Coverage Ratio of 2.0.
 This test also compares the Variable Rate Take-Out Capacity with the Variable Rate Debt Exposure.
-For purposes of this test, any Senior Bonds assumed to refund Variable Rate Debt are assumed to be repaid within 20 years from the date the Variable Rate Take-Out Capacity Test is completed and to bear interest at an annual rate equal to The Bond Buyer Revenue Bond Index plus 3% per annum.
+For purposes of this test, Senior Bonds are assumed to be issued to refund Variable Rate Debt, to be repaid within 20 years from the date the Variable Rate Take-Out Capacity Test is computed, and to bear interest at an annual rate equal to The Bond Buyer Revenue Bond Index plus 3% per annum.

-The State is currently required to complete the monthly Variable Rate Takeout Capacity Test.
-The results of the test for December 15, 2006 shows a Variable Rate Takeout Capacity of \$292,019,707, which is in excess of the Variable Rate Debt Exposure of \$142,300,000.
+With the Outstanding EMCP, the State is currently required to compute the Variable Rate Takeout Capacity Test each month.
+The results of the test for December 14, 2007 shows a Variable Rate Takeout Capacity of \$297,950,765, which is in excess of the Variable Rate Debt Exposure of \$142,300,000.

 Meeting the Variable Rate Take-Out Capacity Test is not a condition to issuing any Bonds.
-If the test shows that the Variable Rate Take-Out Capacity is equal to or exceeds the Variable Rate Debt Exposure, the State is only required to provide the Trustee with the results of the test.
+If the test shows that the Variable Rate Take-Out Capacity is equal to or exceeds the Variable Rate Debt Exposure, then the State is required to provide the Trustee with the results of the test.
 However, if the monthly test shows that the Variable Rate Take-Out Capacity is less than the Variable Rate Debt Exposure, then the State is deemed to have failed the Variable Rate Takeout Capacity Test and is required under the Program Resolution to do the following: